google/eng-practices/review/developer/cl-descriptions.md

 informative enough that they don't have to read your CL or its whole description just to get a general idea of what your CL actually *did*.

+Try to keep your first line short, focused, and to the point.
+The clarity and utility to the reader should be the top concern.
 By tradition, the first line of a CL description is a complete sentence, written as though it were an order (an imperative sentence).
 For example, say
 \"**Delete** the FizzBuzz RPC and **replace** it with the new system." instead